Eric43/tdtk/reports/overview.md

 Once the basic library's are installed the next step is to load the data.
-Depending on how the data is loaded (i.e. using readr or tdtk_read()), the calls will be differnt.
-However the overall goal is the same or to get the  data into a varible called "trauma data".
+Depending on how the data is loaded (i.e. using readr or tdtk_read()), the calls will be different.
+However the overall goal is the same or to get the  data into a variable called "trauma data".

 Some basic housekeeping.
 The overall goal of this project is to follow standardize naming, therefore, column names will begin with a capitalized letter.
-On the other hand, varibles, functions and constants will be all lower case (unless absolutely necessary).
+On the other hand, variables, functions and constants will be all lower case (unless absolutely necessary).
 In keeping with python scripting and other OOP languages, the use of "." will be avoided in all naming conventions and replaced by underscore